 Accelerate the Change.

-Despite some progress, institutional barriers for underrepresented funders and founders persist.
-We created Recast Accelerate to address this head-on.
+Despite some progress, institutional barriers for traditionally undercapitalized funders and founders persist.
+We created our GP Programs to address this head on.

 Scroll For More